The Smurfs and the Magic Flute: Reception

 Of The Smurfs and the Magic Flute, animation historian Jerry Beck wrote in his Animated Movie Guide:

 Is the film any good?
 It is passable entertainment for Smurfs completists only.
 Otherwise, mom and dad will have a tough time sitting through this one.
 There are no standout sequences, nothing particularly endearing, nor is it artistically interesting.
 It is a bland television cartoon stretched out to fill 74 minutes.
 As part of 1980s pop culture, the Smurfs are classic icons, and nostalgia value alone might be worth giving the film a look.

-The film was a big hit at the box office, the highest on record for a non-Disney production until and was among Atlantic's all-time box office blockbuster.
+The film was a big hit at the box office, the highest on record for a non-Disney animated production at the time and was among Atlantic's all-time box office blockbusters.